mkinteh2012-glitch/Platformer_makeyourownconsole/Controller/Journal.md

 Time: 1h

 1/17/25
-PCB and dat stuff
+PCB and Speedrunning schematic
 So right now I just did schematic and PCB sry for the lack of journals I kinda have not a lot of time so right now I'm basiclly done all i need to do is make a BOM and because I want an exposed PCB because I think the green would look nice
 <img width="824" height="517" alt="image" src="https://github.com/user-attachments/assets/555d63b1-2135-45fd-977b-fa45c5a2a1e8" />
-Time: 7h
+Time: 5h

 1/17/25
 Firmware and BOM